About Domestic Shorthair

 One of the most popular cat breeds in the world is the Domestic Shorthair, which is also commonly referred to as DSH.
-Other common names include house shorthair cat, shorthair household pet, or moggies- as they’re called across the pond.
+Other common names include house shorthair cat, shorthair household pet, or moggies, as they’re called across the pond.
 But this is not a single recognized breed.
 Rather, a Domestic Shorthair cat is one that has mixed ancestry.
 In fact, some might say that these kitties are the mutts of the feline world.
 They’re cute, loving, and smart, even though they don’t have a pedigree to prove it.

-However, the lack of pedigree doesn’t mean that these cats don’t boast a rich history.
+A lack of pedigree doesn’t mean that these cats don’t boast a rich history.
 It is believed that the Domestic Shorthair was domesticated in ancient Egypt, around 2000 BC.
 But the breed did not make its way to America until the Pilgrims took some of these cats on the Mayflower for purposes of rodent control.
-For a meager price of some love and a place to sleep, these furry hunters took care of vermin issues settlers faced in the New World.
-The rest is history.
+These furry hunters helped take care of vermin issues that settlers faced on their journey to the New World, and the rest is history.
 No longer viewed as independent hunters, cats of all breeds, including the Domestic Shorthair, are now beloved pets who make their human companions happy with their fun antics, loyalty, and love.

 One of the most popular cat breeds in the world is the Domestic Shorthair, which is also commonly referred to as DSH.

 Your domesticated feline companion is still a predator at heart.
 That’s why cats love playing with a variety of toys that allow them to unleash their inner hunter and satisfy this natural instinct.
 And if you were to let your cats go outside, you shouldn’t be surprised if they end up hunting down birds or rodents.
 In fact, the Domestic Shorthair has a strong hunting instinct and will gladly spend a few hours every day tracking down prey, even if it has been well fed and does not need to hunt in order to eat and survive—just another good reason to keep your cat indoors.

 As a pet parent, you want to take steps daily to help ensure your furry friend will remain happy and healthy.
-When it comes to Domestic Shorthairs, one thing to keep in mind is that these cats enjoy eating, and are actually prone to obesity because they tend to overeat.
+When it comes to Domestic Shorthairs, one thing to keep in mind is that these cats enjoy eating, and they are actually prone to obesity because they tend to overeat.
 Therefore, keeping an eye on your Domestic Shorthair cat’s weight and meal portions is important.
-Failing to control the amount of food your cat eats can have serious consequences.
-Overweight cats are more prone to a variety of health issues, such as diabetes.
+Failing to control the amount of food your cat eats might have serious consequences, as overweight and obese cats may more prone to a variety of health issues, such as diabetes.
 Talk to your veterinarian about the best foods to feed your Domestic Shorthair, and discuss portion control to be sure your kitty is getting the right amount of food for overall wellness.

 Because of their mixed ancestry, Domestic Shorthairs come in a wide range of colors and patterns.
 In terms of size, males are generally larger than females, but they all typically feature round heads, medium length tails, and round paws.

-These cats have well-proportioned bodies and, even though they can come in a wide range of sizes, they are generally medium, or average, in terms of height and weight.
+These cats have well-proportioned bodies and, even though they can come in a variety of sizes, they are generally medium, or average, in terms of height and weight.
 They can also be described as muscular, and their weight might range from around 6 pounds to 16 pounds, on average.

 Photo credit: karamysh/Bigstock; AZALIA/Bigstock